nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </div>

-### Viewing help
+### Viewing Help: `help`

 Shows a message explaining how to access the help page.

 <img src="images/helpMessage.png" alt="Unable to load image!
 Try again later.">

-Format: help
+Format: `help`

-### Adding a patient: `add`
+### Adding a Patient: `add`

-Adds a patient to the address book.
+Adds a patient to MedBook.

 Format" `add i/NRIC n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]...`

 Examples:
-* add i/S1234567L n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01
+* `add i/S1234567L n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`

-### Listing all patients: 'view'
+### Listing all Patients: `view`

-Shows a list of patients in MedBook
+Shows a list of patients in MedBook.

 Format: `view`

-### Deleting any Fields: `delete`
+### Deleting any Information: `delete`

-Deletes the display field from the MedBook
+Deletes a specified information (contact, medical information,...) from MedBook.

-Format: delete INDEX
+Format: `delete INDEX`

-* We can only delete the field only if the panel is displaying the field
+* We can only delete the information only if the display panel is displaying the information.
-* The index refers to the index number shown in the displayed panel list.
+* The index refers to the index number shown in the displayed list.
 * The index must be a positive integer 1, 2, 3, …​

 Examples: